 To avoid lever issue it’s strongly siggested to have handguard installed, and not the cheap ones that usually com with the bike from the factory. finally, don’t forget to inspect cables and levers before each ride…And while at it why not lube them up a bit.

 Being able to shift securely in a crisis or in the case of a material issue can be the difference between extricating yourself from an awkward predicament or being stuck fast.
 Now that you know the basics, let’s take a look at some advanced techniques for shifting your motorcycle more effectively.

-Preloading the flywheel involves giving throttle while the clutch is fully disengage.
-This helps to deliver more power to the back wheel when shifting, resulting in a quick burst of power to lift the front wheel over a obstacle or to slide the back wheel.
-In order to preload the flywheel just hold the throttle steadly instead of letting it go while shifting quickly.
-Doing so, you will hear the RPM goes up and when the clutch will be release, you willl feel a surge of power.
+Preloading the flywheel involves giving the throttle while the clutch is fully disengaged.
+This helps to deliver more power to the back wheel when shifting, resulting in a quick burst of power to lift the front wheel over an obstacle or to slide the back wheel.
+In order to preload the flywheel, just hold the throttle steadily instead of letting it go while shifting quickly.
+Doing so, you will hear the RPM going up, and when the clutch is released, you will feel a surge of power.

-It’s also important to practice emergency shifting in case of an unexpected situation while riding such as running out of fuel or losing traction due to poor road conditions.
-Emergency shifts require quick reflexes; riders must quickly press down on all the levers at once (the clutch, the front brake, the back brake and the shifter while letting the throttle rool back) then release only the clutch in order to use engine brake for better control over their bike during these situations.
+It’s also important to practice emergency shifting in case of an unexpected situation while riding, such as running out of fuel or losing traction due to poor road conditions.
+Emergency shifts require quick reflexes; riders must quickly press down on all the levers at once (the clutch, the front brake, the back brake and the shifter while letting the throttle roll back) and then release only the clutch in order to use the engine brake for better control over their bike during these situations.

-While it’s not mandatory to down shift or use engine braking in emergency situation, it can be used to slow you down faster and also, if you need to get out of the way after an emergency braking, it’s better to already be on the right gear.
+While it’s not mandatory to downshift or use engine braking in an emergency situations, it can be used to slow you down faster and also, if you need to get out of the way after an emergency braking, it’s better to already be on the right gear.